globalize9/Yushi-Wei/README.md

 # Welcome!
-Hi, welcome to Yushi's repsoitory!
+Hi, welcome to Yushi's repository!
 You will find sample projects that I've worked on here.
 Feel free to reach out if you have any suggestion/comment.
 Enjoy!

 ## Return Forecasting Regressions in R